Last updated: January 24, 2022

 The Anne Arundel County Private Sewage Disposal Code requires that you abandon your septic system when your property is connected to public sewer.
 Your written estimate from the plumber should include the cost to abandon your existing septic system.
 Since the property owner is legally responsible for abandonment of the septic system, you must ensure that the Master Plumber abandons your septic system in accordance with the Septic System Abandonment Guidelines and completes a Septic System Abandonment Form.
 A copy of the signed Septic System Abandonment Form must be submitted to the Department of Health at the address below.

-Payments to master plumbers will be processed after the connection is completed and the plumber submits an invoice with a Form W-9, Request for Taxpayer Identification Number and Certification.
-Plumbers should allow approximately 30 days for the County to mail the check.
+Payments to utility contractors and master plumbers will be processed after the connection is completed and they submit an invoice with a Form W-9, Request for Taxpayer Identification Number and Certification.
+Plumbers and utility contractors should allow approximately 30 days for the County to mail the check.

 For more information, contact: